-Tip: If you have an existing Keyfactor Command and wish to enroll through Keyfactor Command, you can request the certificate using the PFX enrollment option and either push it out to the Keyfactor Command local machine store using an IIS personal certificate store managed with a Keyfactor Universal Orchestrator installed on Windows or Keyfactor Windows Orchestrator or import it to the certificate store using the PFX generated from Keyfactor Command and one of these orchestrators.
+Tip: If you have an existing Keyfactor Command and wish to enroll through Keyfactor Command, you can request the certificate using the PFX enrollment option and either push it out to the Keyfactor Command local machine store using an IIS personal certificate store managed with a Keyfactor Universal Orchestrator installed on Windows with the IIS custom extension (see Installing Custom-Built Extensions) as part of the enrollment process or import it to the certificate store using the PFX generated from Keyfactor Command.

-Note: The Keyfactor Command needs to be configured to trust the CA that issued the certificate to the rsyslog server.
+Note: The Keyfactor Command server needs to be configured to trust the CA that issued the certificate to the rsyslog server.
 If you have opted to acquire certificates from a CA for which a root trust is not already configured on the Keyfactor Command server, this will need to be configured.